rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 0. Explore use cases, costs vs. advantages for home automation
 0. Train users/customers

-### PRODUCT 12 - Custom communications boards

-0. Configure boards for ZigBee communication
-0. Configure boards for LoRA communication
-0. Saving files elsewhere
-0. Track and analyze speeds at various conditions
-0. Train users/customers

-### PRODUCT 13 - Custom home automation programs
+### PRODUCT 12 - Custom home automation programs

+MAKE FOR SALE: Control your home remotely the way you want.
+We configure it for you to just plug in and it works.

 0. Configure the Pi as a Media server to serve music, movies, and pictures
 0. Install home automation control products (using OpenHab)